Bouenza Department: Demographics

-The population is 309,073 in 2007, and the area is 12,265.4 km².
+The population was 363,850 as of 2023, and the area is 12,265.4 km².

 Industry and agriculture

 Bouenza has some industry and cash crops.
 Among the principal activities are a cement factory in Loutété, sugar cane plantations in Nkayi, and there are reserves of copper, lead and zinc.
 Hydroelectric power is provided by the Moukoukoulou Dam built in Mindouli.
 Farming includes bananas, palm oil, groundnuts, tobacco and beans.